We offer a range of interesting, useful courses for touch or sighted adult learners, covering uncontracted and contracted braille.

 We want you to pick the right courses for you.
 This section of the website lists all the courses we offer for adults.
 You can browse through them to pick the right course for you, or we can help you get straight to the right courses for you:

-Grade 1 braille translates each print character into a braille character or cell.
-It is great for basic labelling of objects like CDs, canned food in the cupboard.
+Uncontracted braille (also referred to as grade 1) is a letter-for-letter translation from print.
+It is great for basic labelling of objects like CDs or canned food in the cupboard.
+Medicines are labelled with uncontracted braille.

-Dot-to-dot is a self-teach uncontracted braille (grade 1) course.
+We recommend Dot-to-dot – a self-teach uncontracted braille (grade 1) course.
 There are two versions of the course available: Dot-to-dot for sighted learners and Dot-to-dot for touch learners.

 If you enjoy braille and would like to go further, you can learn the complete braille code which is known as contracted braille.